Riding on Neelakasham Pachakadal Chuvanna Bhumi

 Cast – Dulquer Salman, Sunny Wayne, Surja Bala Hijam, Ena Saha

-In this time of pestilence, the intoxicating experience of travel is what you miss the most.
-With summer plans and trips with friends put aside indefinitely, watching films like Neelakasham Pachakdal Chuvanna Bhumi is the closest you can get to explore the world outside!
+In this time of pestilence, the intoxicating experience of travel is what we miss the most.
+With summer plans and trips with friends put aside indefinitely, watching films like Neelakasham Pachakdal Chuvanna Bhumi is the closest we can get to explore the world outside.

 Neelakasham Pachakadal Chuvanna Bhumi – A Riveting Ride